 Signs of Ambien Use

-Continued Ambien use often results in tolerance, or needing a larger dose to feel the drug’s effects.
+Continued Ambien use often results in tolerance, whereby the body has adapted to the presence of the drug and the user needs to take a larger dose to feel the same effects.

 As someone’s tolerance increases, they may start taking more than one pill to fall asleep.
 They may also exhibit unusual behavior without having memory of their actions.